 In addition to managing energy generation for other plants, we also produce our own wind power.

-Wind power is generated when wind is transformed into electrical energy.
-Through individual wind turbines connected to an electrical energy transmission network, our wind farms are capable of supplying power to the equivalent of more than 400 thousand homes.
+Wind power is generated when the wind kinetic energy is transformed into electrical energy in a turbine.
+Our wind turbines are connected to the national power grid and capable of supplying energy equivalent to the consumption of more than 400 thousand households.

-Wind power comes from a clean, inexhaustible source, does not produce greenhouse gases and requires only a small area for installation.
-The environmental impact is substantially lower compared with other energy sources.
+Wind power comes from a clean, renewable source.
+It does not produce greenhouse gases and uses a small area to install turbines.
+The enviromental impacts are substantially lower than other energy sources.

 Roughly 90% of all energy produced on our wind farms goes to companies and homes throughout the country that purchase energy in the Captive Market, with the remainder going to clients in the Wholesale Energy Market .